sdg7onado/CurrrencyConverter/README.md

 4. currencyLayer API limits the **endpoint(live)** to one currency (USD)

-5. A private GIT repo is available.
-Accesss will be granted on request.

 ### Tests
 The tests are in the respective test folders.